Rental assistance Dayton and Montgomery County Ohio.

-Find information on Dayton and Montgomery Ohio rental assistance programs.
-Several charity agencies, non-profits, churches and government organizations in the region offer the low income and working poor who qualify rent, security deposit or housing help.
+Find information on Dayton and Montgomery Ohio rental assistance programs, including grants or loans.
+Several charity agencies, churches and government organizations in the region offer the low income and working poor who qualify rent, security deposit or housing help.
 There are also lawyers that provide free eviction defense services to tenants, section 8 housing choice vouchers, and rehousing programs in Montgomery County.

-There are several agencies that focus on offering rental and housing assistance in the region.
+There are several agencies that focus on offering emergency or long term rental and housing assistance in the region.
 Funds are limited and the number of requests received are very high, so only a small number of people may qualify.
 In some cases a renter may get direct cash assistance or grants to pay their rent or housing expense, and some individuals may receive counseling or referrals to government programs or other local or state non-profit organizations.

 Using the information below, residents of Dayton and Montgomery County Ohio can find information, addresses, and phone numbers of organizations to call for emergency rent help, section 8 housing, or eviction prevention programs.
 So centers will also offer funds to pay a security deposit, with a focus on the currently homeless in the county.
 Call an organization to work with a housing counselor in order to find a solution to your rental needs.

 Montgomery County Ohio Community and Job Center offers several different job and community programs for the Dayton and Montgomery County Ohio region.
 The center is a great place to call for emergency assistance, referrals, and access to programs such as low income housing or emergency rental assistance.
 Only income eligible households can apply.
 The main Family Services Call center line to dial is 937-225-4148.

 Legal Aid of Western Ohio, Inc. – Call them for help with landlord-tenant issues, or if facing an eviction.
 Low income tenants may qualify for pro-bono legal advice.
 333 W. First Street, Suite 500A, Dayton, Ohio 45402.
 Phone number (937) 228-8088